Art, design and technology for life

 Chigwell has its own state-of-the-art 150 seat theatre designed for the use of the whole School.
 In addition to the main auditorium it includes a green room, rehearsal and teaching spaces, dressing rooms and a foyer.

-Past School productions include: The Crucible, The Arabian Nights, Selections from Berkoff, The Canterbury Tales, A Midsummer Night's Dream, James and the Giant Peach, The Rocky Horror Show, The Cagebirds, Romeo and Juliet, Extremeties, Faultlines, Krave, Dream On, Granny Must Die, Be My Baby and many more.
+Past School productions include: The Crucible, The Arabian Nights, Selections from Berkoff, The Canterbury Tales, A Midsummer Night's Dream, James and the Giant Peach, The Rocky Horror Show, The Cagebirds, Romeo and Juliet, Extremeties, Faultlines, Krave, Dream On, Granny Must Die, Be My Baby, Oedipus the King, Alice in Wonderland and many more.

-With 3 Orchestras, 3 Bands, 8 Choirs and numerous smaller ensembles ranging from Flute groups to a Rock Group, Chigwell has a thriving music department which is always buzzing with activity.
-Located in the Walde Music School which has 2 classrooms, 6 practice rooms and a purposely set up drum room, the department, consisting of 3 full time members of staff, 23 instrumental specialists and an administrator, is dedicated to encouraging as many pupils as possible to be involved in music making.
+With 3 orchestras, 3 bands, 8 choirs and numerous smaller ensembles ranging from flute groups to a rock group, Chigwell has a thriving music department which is always buzzing with activity.
+Located in the Walde Music School which has 2 classrooms, 6 practice rooms and a purposely set up drum room, the department, consisting of 4 full time members of staff, 23 instrumental specialists and an administrator, is dedicated to encouraging as many pupils as possible to be involved in music making.

 Extra-curricular music never stops at Chigwell and pupils benefit from the many performing opportunities, whether in a prom for their year group, a more formal school concert, in a service, in the Chigwell Musician of the Year Competition, or in the annual choral concert at Brentwood Cathedral.
-Recent tours abroad have included Malta and the Rhineland in Germany and interested students are regularly taken to concerts in London.
+Recent tours abroad have included Malta, the Rhineland and Barcelona and interested students are regularly taken to concerts in London.